kvz/environmental/README.md

 - You can inject environment variables into a process belonging to a non-privileged user: `source envs/production.sh && sudo -EHu www-data node run.js`
 - You can inherit, inside `staging.sh`, just source `production.sh`, inside `kevin.sh` source `development.sh`
 - Your operating system is aware and provides tools for inspection, debugging, optionally passing onto other processes, etc.
+- You can re-use config in supporting BASH scripts
+- You can use config in the terminal yourself.
+E.g. `cd ${MYAPP_DIR}`

 And as with any other type of config:

-- You can save them into files and keep them out of version control
+- You can group/save them into files and keep them out of version control

 One downside of environment variables is that there is little convention and syntactic sugar in the high-level languages.
 This module attempts to change that.

-Environmental Doesn't
+Environmental doesn't:

  - Break [12-factor](http://12factor.net/)
  - Get in your way

-Environmental Does
+Environmental does:

  - Impose **one way** of dealing with environment variables
  - Make vars available in nested format inside your app (e.g. `MYAPP_REDIS_HOST`) becomes `config.redis.host`